garymansted/Developer_Overview/README.md

     <img src="/assets/JuiceboxDemo.gif" width="225" height="451" title="Juicebox - NSW Fuel Finder App">
 </p>

 Brewski was an app written in SWIFT 5 that targeting the latest iOS version -> 13.2.
-The brief is outlined below:
+It was built for a coding task.br/> The brief is outlined below:
 ##### Project Requirements:
 - Using the BreweryDB API, create an iOS application to list beers from the API.
 - The web application should be written in Swift using Xcode, targeting the latest version of the iOS SDK (13).